GitHubRulesOK/SumatraPDF-Plus/Plus/MuPDF/Readme.md

 MuPDF Tools (and MuRaster, MuDraw etc.) are sometimes desired as a known function or even swapable functions for "SendTo", "Drag and Drop".
 This can be helped by using a single cmd that alters based on parameters or mode request or has a default.

 Say for example, you want all pages rotated 90 clockwise or delete a range of annotations.
 Then you would just set those actions inside MuDrop and file SendTo or a Desktop or SumatraPDF "Shortcut" would be set for that action.
-By default it will check the **last item** on command line is a dropped **filename** or a named fill from a shortcut.
-The templacte can be any cmd name it just one of my several DoDrop.cmd templates.
+By default it will check the **last item** on command line is a dropped **filename** or a named file from a shortcut.
+The template can be any cmd name it just one of my several DoDrop.cmd templates.
 NOTE: if you set it for your own Mutool 1.27+ you can delete the version check and fetch command making it faster to start.

 Current demo is to show info for a range of pages and if you dont know how many use 1-1000 it will use the range as 1-last (when testing it is better use 1-9 then 10-19 etc. as output is sent to console).